How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 1. Your mandatory suspension period (ordered by the court or BMV) must be fully served.

-2. Your insurance company must have filed an active SR22 certificate with the state.
+2. Your insurance company must have filed an active SR22 certificate with the Indiana BMV.

 3. You must have paid all necessary reinstatement fees to the BMV.

-Only when all these conditions are met will the Indiana BMV flip your license status from "Suspended" to "Valid" or "Reinstated."
+Only when all three conditions are met will the Indiana BMV flip your license status from "Suspended" to "Valid" or "Reinstated."
 The date that status flips is Day 1 of your SR22 requirement.

-The strict nature of the SR22 requirement means that the state demands continuous proof of financial responsibility.
-Answering the question of how long does SR22 insurance last is highly dependent on your ability to maintain the policy without interruption.
-The state of Indiana does not grant grace periods for financial hardship or administrative errors.
+The Indiana BMV demands continuous proof of financial responsibility.
+Indiana does not grant grace periods for financial hardship or administrative errors.
 If your coverage drops, the clock restarts.
 Period.

-Here are the most common ways drivers accidentally reset their SR22 timeline.
+Here are the most common ways Indiana drivers accidentally reset their SR22 timeline.

-Auto insurance companies are legally bound by the state to monitor SR22 policies tightly.
-If you miss your monthly premium payment, the insurer will typically issue a brief grace period (often 10 to 15 days, depending on the carrier and state laws).
+Auto insurance companies are legally bound by Indiana state law to monitor SR22 policies tightly.
+If you miss your monthly premium payment, the insurer will typically issue a brief grace period (often 10 to 15 days, depending on the carrier).
 However, if that grace period expires and the payment is not received, the policy cancels at 12:01 AM on the cancellation date.

 The exact moment your policy cancels, the insurance company's automated systems generate an SR-26 form.
-The SR-26 is essentially the "cancelation of SR22" form.
 It is transmitted electronically to the Indiana BMV.
-Once the BMV receives it, their system notes that you are no longer in compliance.
-Your license is suspended immediately, and your three-year compliance clock is wiped out.
+Once the BMV receives it, your license is suspended immediately and your three-year compliance clock is wiped out.
 Even if you pay your bill the very next afternoon and the insurer reinstates your policy, you have technically had a lapse.
 You will now owe the state another full three years of SR22 from the date your policy is reactivated.

-Many drivers realize they are paying too much for their high-risk insurance and decide to shop around for better rates.
+Many Indiana drivers realize they are overpaying for high-risk insurance and decide to shop for better rates.
 This is a smart financial move, but executing it poorly will ruin your progress.

-If you find a cheaper rate with Insurance Company B, you might be tempted to call Insurance Company A and cancel your policy today, planning to start the new policy with Company B tomorrow.
+If you find a cheaper rate with Insurance Company B, you might be tempted to cancel Company A today and start Company B tomorrow.
 Do not do this.

 Getting a New Qualifying Violation During the SR22 Period